BaileyWeiss/WebDevelopment/Diesel_Fuel_Solutions_Source_Code/README.md

 # Diesel Fuel Solutions, LLC — Custom WordPress Theme
 [DieselFuelSolutions.net](https://dieselfuelsolutions.net)

-This repository contains the fully custom WordPress theme developed for **Diesel Fuel Solutions, LLC** — a bold, masculine, and professional website tailored to the branding and operational needs of founder **Nick** and his team.
+This repository contains the fully custom WordPress theme developed for **Diesel Fuel Solutions, LLC**.
+This website was built in a bold, masculine, and professional brand voice tailored to the operational needs of the founder, **Nick**, and his team.

 ## Project Overview

-**Diesel Fuel Solutions, LLC** approached me with a clear vision: a **manly, dark-centered aesthetic** that felt powerful and clean — without relying on any pre-made WordPress themes.
+**Diesel Fuel Solutions, LLC** approached me with a clear vision: a **manly, dark-centered aesthetic** that felt powerful and clean without relying on any pre-made WordPress themes.
 This custom theme was developed from the ground up and includes a dynamic set of tools, animations, and integrations designed specifically to meet the client’s branding and functionality goals.

-This was a **solo project**.
+This was a **pair project**.
 I was responsible for:

 - **Custom WordPress theme development**
 - **Graphic design and visual branding**
 - **Plugin configuration and integration**
 - **Copywriting and SEO strategy**

+My partner was responsible for:

-- **Client communication and deployment**
+- **Client communication**

 ---